Best supermarket cashback apps

 Uploading errors

 Frustratingly, receipts will sometimes be rejected for quality purposes.
 You then need to retake the photos and upload them until they are accepted.
-This takes time which for me can outweigh the benefits of saving 30p – I’ve often better things to be getting on with.
+But this is rare, and even receipts that have been crumpled up in my shopping bag have been accepted.

 Buying the wrong products